Complete Guide

 Start Practicing Free

-Sea Wolf — officially called Ecosystem Building — is one of the two mini-games inside the McKinsey Solve assessment (formerly the Problem Solving Game).
-It's a 35-minute timed exercise where you must build sustainable marine ecosystems across 3 underwater sites.
+Sea Wolf is one of the three mini-games inside the 2026 McKinsey Solve assessment.
+It's a 35-minute timed exercise where you must clean 3 contaminated ocean sites by selecting the right microbes for each.

-Sea Wolf species filtering interface showing attribute ranges and trait preferences
+Sea Wolf microbe filtering interface showing attribute ranges and trait preferences

 The filtering interface — Step 1 of each site